tsengia/tsengia.github.io/_posts/2022-12-20-old-projects.md

 As you can tell, the styling was pretty bad, but I thought it was awesome as a kiddo.
 I used this site to host my HTML5 and JavaScript creations.

+Some of the links on the website are broken and lost to time forever.
 <div class="note" >
 You can see the Proanimation's Weebly site in it's preserved state here: <a href="assets/weebly/home.html" > weebly/home.html </a>
 </div>